Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 Add Apollo Client to your React Project.
 Follow the instructions above.

-- Check the port! and the end point.
+- Check the port! and the endpoint.
-- The `uri: 'http://localhost:4000/graphql'` must match the port and endpoint that your server uses!
+- The `URI: 'http://localhost:4000/graphql'` must match the port and endpoint that your server uses!

 <!-- > -->